Belgrave

 Belgrave has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Belgrave's estimated population is around 3,926 as of Nov 2025.
-This reflects an increase of 32 people (0.8%) since the 2021 Census, which reported a population of 3,894 people.
-The change is inferred from the resident population of 3,906 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 962 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the Belgrave statistical area (Lv2) was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of Belgrave as of Feb 2026 is around 3,929.
+This reflects an increase from the 2021 Census figure of 3,894 people, a rise of 35 (0.9%).
+The change was inferred from AreaSearch's estimate of 3,906 residents following examination of ABS ERP data release in June 2024 and validation of nine new addresses since the Census date.
+This results in a population density ratio of 963 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Natural growth contributed approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, over this period projections indicate a decline in overall population, with the Belgrave (SA2) population expected to reduce by 133 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 130 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb's population is projected to decline by 129 persons according to these methodologies.
+However, growth in specific age cohorts is anticipated, notably a rise of 135 people in the 75 to 84 age group.

 Frequently Asked Questions - Population